 - In the interests of KGs as well as the Government, all income received by KGs from the Government or other sources should be kept in a manner that involves the minimum risk.
 Income derived from all sources must be utilised for approved educational purposes and facilities of KGs.
-In handling income of KGs, the following guidelines are recommended: - a.
-Surplus funds which are not immediately required for use may be placed in time deposits or savings accounts of licensed banks.
+In handling income, KGs should observe the following guidelines: - a.
+Surplus funds which are not immediately required for use by KGs may be placed in time deposits or savings accounts with licensed banks.
 KGs should reduce risk by spreading the deposits with several licensed banks.
+KGs are recommended to deposit to any one bank not exceeding, for example, 50% of the funds.
+For fund size of over \$5 million, deposits with any one bank should be subject to a maximum exposure equivalent to 20% of the total funds under management1.
 Interest earned should be retained in the account concerned.
-For details, please refer to EDB Circular No. 14/2015 "The Choice of Bank Counterparties in Investment".
 The interest should be apportioned to "KG Scheme Funds" and "School Funds" accounts in a fair manner as far as practicable. - b.
+KGs should not invest their funds (including government funds) in high risk investments, for instance, to invest in quoted or unquoted investments, and derivatives. - c.
+For intended investment, details of the discussion (including the risk management policy, rationale behind, investment strategy, control procedures, professional opinion (if any) and contingency plan) together with the decision have to be recorded in the SMC meeting notes.
+The performance of the investment activities should be closely monitored by the SMC.
+The liability for investment loss shall strictly fall on the SMC responsible for incurring such a loss and the SMC is required to make good the investment loss through other source of funding. - d.
 Keeping large sums of cash in schools should be avoided.
 When deciding the amount of cash to be kept, KGs should consider their actual operational needs and security arrangements, and set the limit of cash holding.
 (The limit is a ceiling.
 It does not imply that KGs must maintain their cash holding at these levels.)
-Cash collections, if any, should be banked as soon as practicable to reduce the risk of keeping or transporting cash in large sums. - c.
-No post-dated cheques should be accepted.
-Uncrossed cheques received should be immediately crossed and made payable to "A/C Payee Only". - d.
-Receipt vouchers should be prepared for collection of all incomes.
-They should be pre-numbered and should record the relevant receipt date and amount, brief description of the income, and ledger account(s) involved.
-The approving officer should initial and date the receipt vouchers after checking.
-Each receipt voucher should also be attached with relevant supporting document(s) such as bank-in slip or copy of official receipt. - e.
-Pre-numbered official receipts (general specifications: name of payer organisation / payer, date, income item, amount received, signature / chop of payee) should be used and issued in sequence.
-Spoiled / obsolete official receipts should be marked "Cancelled" to prevent from being re-issued.
-Unused books of official receipts or those with unused pages should be kept under lock.
+Cash collections, if any, should be banked as soon as practicable to reduce the risk of keeping or transporting cash in large sums.